dotnet-websharper/docs/content/index.md

 * Parse and generate JSON based on the structure and attributes of your data type, for easy REST APIs.
 * Generate links from EndPoint values, practically eliminating the risk of internal dead links.
-You can also generate links from the client side or handle part of the routing on the client, and it is all type safe.
+You can also generate links from the client side or handle part of the routing on the client, and it is all type-safe.
 * Generate HTML content from template files or directly in C#/F# with a clean syntax.